patcg-individual-drafts/private-ad-measurement/private_ad_measurement_explainer.md

 ### Building on internet standards

-Prio type aggregations standards are being drafted by the [<u>IETF Privacy Preserving Measurement Working Group</u>]([https://datatracker.ietf.org/wg/ppm/](https://datatracker.ietf.org/wg/ppm/about/)).
+Prio type aggregations standards are being drafted by the [IETF Privacy Preserving Measurement Working Group](https://datatracker.ietf.org/wg/ppm/about/) ([work here](https://datatracker.ietf.org/wg/ppm/)).
 Using this type of underlying technology means that ad attribution will benefit from the ecosystem supporting a wide variety of measurements.